-- Download the word doc from cyberduck and save as working file (Title of Book YourLastName)This is the one you will be reformatting - Download the word doc again, you can rename it if you wish or leave its original name.
-The point is to have one copy to reformat, and one to keep intact - Keep both open at same time - Use advanced search in original to locate italics/emphasis: - Search for italics by opening Advanced Find and Replace, choose Font, and Selecting Italics.
-Here is a video demo on Searching for Italics - Search for Emphasis by opening Advanced Find and Replace, choose Style, and select Emphasis.
-Here is a video demo on Searching for Emphasis - Use search to find word/phrase in working copy to apply emphasis style
+- Download the word doc from cyberduck and save as working file (Title of Book YourLastName).
+This is the one you will be reformatting - Download the word doc again, you can rename it if you wish or leave its original name.
+This is the untouched version.
+The point is to have one copy to reformat, and one to keep intact - Keep both open at same time - Use advanced search in original to locate italics/emphasis: - Search for italics by opening Advanced Find and Replace, Go to Format, choose Font and Select Italics.
+Here is a video demo on Searching for Italics - Search for Emphasis by opening Advanced Find and Replace, Go to Format, choose Style, and select Emphasis.
+Here is a video demo on Searching for Emphasis - Use search to find word/phrase in working copy to apply emphasis style https://wiki.libraries.coop/ Printed on 2024/06/03 13:48